ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   roaudit
-    Whether a user should have full responsibility for auditing the use of system resources.
+    Whether the user should have full responsibility for auditing the use of system resources.

     | **required**: False
     | **type**: bool